austin020269/Kickstarter_data_analysis/README.md

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?
+1. The theater industry thrives at the beginning of the summer, in the months of May and June.
+2. Failed and canceled theater campaigns are relatively steady throughout the year while the successful campaigns are highly influenced by the time of the year.
+3. Even successful theater campaigns begin to fail at the end of the year.

 - What can you conclude about the Outcomes based on Goals?